-Also wear protective gear such as latex, rubber or vinyl gloves.
+Also, wear protective gear such as latex, rubber, or vinyl gloves.
 Then, spray the nest with a bleach solution and allow it to soak for five minutes.
-Bleach and mice do not mix, and neither does bleach and humans if there is too much of it!
+Bleach and mice do not mix, and neither do bleach and humans if there is too much of it!

 The recommended ratio of bleach to water is 1:10 to disinfect the nests.

 Use a paper towel to collect the dropping and dispose of the waste in a garbage bag.

 Make sure to clean up the mouse urine too!

 Once the rodent droppings are removed, disinfect the items.
 Also, clean the countertops and mop the floors using the bleach solution.
 It would help if you also ventilated the area for an hour by opening the doors and windows.
 If you have an electric fan, it would be helpful to switch it on to drive the smell of bleach away.

 Yes – I have found that using bleach will keep mice away.
 You will need to reapply the bleach products for it to continue to work.
 Spray the bleach in any place where you have noticed mouse activity.
 Be careful not to spray the bleach on items that can be damaged!